vrurg/raku-JSON-Class/README.md

 ## Naming Convention

-With only few exception, names of all attributes and methods introduced by `JSON::Class` distribution are starting with `json-` prefix.
-This rule may not be followed by some internal data structures, but is almost 100% true to what is injected into JSONified typeobject as part of their public or private API.
+With only few exceptions, names of all attributes and methods introduced by `JSON::Class` distribution are starting with `json-` prefix.
+This rule may not be followed by some internal data structures, but is almost 100% true about entities injected into JSONified typeobject as part of their public or private API.

-There is a consequence to this rule: implicit JSONification of attributes skip those with `json-`-prefixed names:
+There is a consequence to this rule: implicit JSONification of attributes skips these with `json-`-prefixed names:

   - From [examples/json-pfx-attr.raku](examples/json-pfx-attr.raku)